Why Does Your Wheel And Tire Size Matter?

 To obtain wheel Backspacing:

-- Set your wheel on a flat table outside (dress side) of the wheel up
+- Set your wheel on a flat table with the outside of the wheel up (dress side up)

 - Measure from the table surface to the mount flange of the wheel